Einstein-Podolsky-Rosen-like separability indicators for two-mode Gaussian states: Introduction

 The commutation relations

 lead to the product-form uncertainty relations for the EPR-like observables\ (\ref{Duan}),

 which imply the sum-form inequalities:

 In Ref.\cite{Duan}, the inequalities\ (\ref{sumD}) are strengthen for separable states: a necessary condition of separability, consisting of one-parameter family of inequalities, is thereby established for any two-mode state.
 Moreover, for the special class of TMGSs, the strongest of these inequalities is proven to be also a sufficient condition of separability.
-Some other necessary conditions of separability which employ pairs of more general non-local observables depending on more parameters have been pointed out \cite{Simon,MGVT,GMVT}.
-They are expressed in terms of the product or the sum of the corresponding variances which include EPR-like correlations.
+Some other necessary conditions of separability which employ pairs of more general non-local observables depending on one or more parameters have been pointed out \cite{Simon,MGVT,GMVT}.
+They are expressed in terms of the product or the sum of variances of such EPR-like observables.